Akascape/Datamosher-Pro/Readme.md

 | ![Windows UI](https://user-images.githubusercontent.com/89206401/142208408-6970448d-fe9d-4e60-aac6-21809aefcfca.png) | ![Linux UI](https://user-images.githubusercontent.com/89206401/168416728-fc9bc8e5-ce34-40c8-9222-bf9986dbb280.png) | ![Mac UI](https://user-images.githubusercontent.com/89206401/168416751-73658dcf-506f-4166-933b-e3f3cb43194c.png) |

 ## How It Works?
 The main issue with datamoshing is conversion of corrupted files but with Datamosher Pro you can use any video file and get an usable datamoshed file.
 But I still recomend everyone to use MP4 videos.
-The video is first converted to the required file format using ffmpeg and then the effect is applied and the corrupted file is converted back to stable version using the same process so that the output video can directly be used in other editing softwares.
+The video is first converted to the required file format using ffmpeg (distributed **externally** with Imageio module) and then the effect is applied and the corrupted file is converted back to stable version using the same process so that the output video can directly be used in other editing softwares.
 All the unneccesary temp files get deleted automatically.
 ### Read these guides for more details:
 <br> [![Read](https://img.shields.io/badge/Guide-1-orange)](https://akascape.gumroad.com/p/datamosher-pro-guide) [![Read](https://img.shields.io/badge/Guide-2-green)](https://akascape.gumroad.com/p/datamosher-pro-guide-2)
 ## Conclusion